 Additional Resources

-The Big Data Show is supported by Horsecross Perth, Unlimited Theatre, Scottish Government, National Cyber Security Centre and Creative Scotland.
+The Big Data Show is supported by QA, SSE, Scottish Government, National Cyber Security Centre and Creative Scotland.

-Additional support from Institute for Design Informatics at The University of Edinburgh and Skyscanner.
+Additional support from Institute for Design Informatics at The University of Edinburgh.